heisthesisko/Azure_RedHat_OpenShift_Virtualization/Module-03-deploy-aro-operators.md

 ![Module 3 Section 1 imageH](assets/images/mod03/InstallOperators-008.png)

-2. Select or change values for your installation, in our case we will leave everything at the deafult settings and values.
+2. Select or change values for your installation, in our case we will leave everything at the default settings and values.
 Click Install at the top

 ![Module 3 Section 1 imageI](assets/images/mod03/InstallOperators-009.png)

-3. FIll out the workflow form, in our case leaving the default values, click install at the top
+3. Fill out the workflow form, in our case leaving the default values, click install at the top

 ![Module 3 Section 1 imageJ](assets/images/mod03/InstallOperators-010.png)